-47. Manner of lodging and paying in certain circumstances
+47. Manner of lodging returns etc. prescribed (Act s.
+28A(1))

 (1) For the purposes of section 28A(1) of the Act —

 (a) the manner of lodging a return is by using the electronic online system provided for that purpose by the Commissioner; and